pauldruce/pauldruce.github.io/_posts/2021/_posts/2021-02-16-maths_pandoc_jekyll.md

 - need to know how to "commit" push, pull and thats about it.
 - Need a basic index.html to get started (this is what we will be automatically producing using jekyll.)
-- No servers, so no NodeJS no on the fly server side computation (you can use Client side computation for animations though.)
+- No servers, so no NodeJS no on the fly server side computation (you can use Client side computation for animations though.) ^[we can get around this using Heroku, but that is a different post, for a later time]

 ### Jekyll